gaforov/full-stack/README.md

 - Relational Databases.
 - Alternative Databases.
 - Entity Relationship Modelling (ERM) and Object Relational Mapping (ORM).

-### Express.js
-- Understand how to install and use express in Node applications.
-- Creating Node and Express based servers.
-- RESTful Routing with Express.
-- Understand and use middleware for Node applications.

 ### SQL Databases
 - Working with Database Schemas.